trueeman/amp-sim/README.md

 # amp-sim
-The greatest amp simulator ever created
+The greatest amp simulator ever created.

+Programmed in C#.